awsdocs/aws-resource-access-manager-user-guide/doc_source/cloudtrail-logging.md

 All AWS RAM actions are logged by CloudTrail and are documented in the [AWS RAM API Reference](https://docs.aws.amazon.com/ram/latest/APIReference/)\.
 For example, calls to the `CreateResourceShare`, `AssociateResourceShare`, and `EnableSharingWithAwsOrganization` actions generate entries in the CloudTrail log files\.

-Every event or log entry contains information about who generated the request\.
-The identity information helps you determine the following:
+Every event or log entry contains information that helps you determine who made the request\.
++ AWS account root credentials
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Temporary security credentials from an AWS Identity and Access Management \(IAM\) role or federated user\.
-+ Whether the request was made with temporary security credentials for a role or federated user\.
++ Long\-term security credentials from an IAM user\.
-+ Whether the request was made by another AWS service\.
++ Another AWS service\.

 For more information, see the [CloudTrail userIdentity element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.